composer/satis/README.md

 ## Authors

-Jordi Boggiano - <j.boggiano@seld.be> - <http://twitter.com/seldaek> - <http://seld.be><br />
-Nils Adermann - <naderman@naderman.de> - <http://twitter.com/naderman> - <http://www.naderman.de><br />

-See also the list of [contributors][] who participate(d) in this project.
+See the list of [contributors][] who participate(d) in this project.

 ## Community Tools

 - [satis-go][] - A simple web server for managing Satis configuration and hosting the generated Composer repository.
 - [satisfy][] - Symfony based composer repository manager with a simple web UI.
 - [satis-control-panel][] - Simple web UI for managing your Satis Repository with optional CI integration.
 - [composer-satis-builder][] - Simple tool for updating the Satis configuration (satis.json) "require" key on the basis of the project composer.json.

 ## License